mulias/some-types/README.md

 # Some Types

 Have some types!
-They're home grown, organic, GMO-free, and rich in antioxidants.
+They're home grown, organic, rich in antioxidants, and packed with flavor.
 Types for a true TypeScript gourmand.

 This library features a handful of useful types that leverage advanced TypeScript features while still fitting in seamlessly with your existing code.